SharadRawat/pi_sensor_setup/README.md

-# pi_sensor_setup
+# Raspberry Pi - Sensors Interfacing

-This repository contains code required to get meaningfull data from camera, IMU and how instructions are sent to Motor controller module.
+This repository contains code required to get meaningful data from camera, IMU and how instructions are sent to Motor controller module.